pedram-davoodi/waas/README.md

 ## License

-The Greenplus WaaS WHMCS module is licensed under the [MIT License](LICENSE).
+The Greenplus WaaS WHMCS module is licensed under a proprietary license by GreenPlus.
+For licensing information, please contact info@Greenwebplus.com.
 ---
 _This document was last updated on 2023/7/31._